glassroom/heinsen_routing/README.md

 > ![Figs. 1 and 2 from paper](assets/draft_paper_fig1_and_fig2.png)

 Moreover, we find evidence that our routing algorithm, as we apply to a visual task, learns to perform a form of "reverse graphics."
-Please see the paper for details.
+The following visualization shows a 2-dimensional approximation of the manner in which pose vectors of an activated class capsule vary as we change viewpoint elevation:

 > ![Fig. 4 from paper](assets/draft_paper_fig4.png)